General-AKO/ako_mini_map_sys_FOR-UE05/README.md

 Expanded testing on newer Unreal Engine versions

-Additional customization options
+--- Additional customization options

-Stability improvements based on user feedback
+--- Stability improvements based on user feedback

-Documentation and example content improvements
+--- Adding more ways to draw the track
+--- Designing a large map showing the entire track
+--- Expanding the plugin to include open-world games, not just racing games
+--- You can find updates on our Discord channel: https://discord.gg/WdDeH46BZv

 📄 License